NordicSemiconductor/pc-nrfconnect-ble/README.md

     npm test

 ## Creating release packages
-Scripts have been included in the reop to create release packages.
+Scripts have been included in the repo to create release packages.
 Different artifacts will be created depending on the type of operating system:

 * Windows: an nsis installer will be created
 * macOS: an app bundle will be created and added in a tar.gz archive